rust-lang/rust/text/0000-release-channels.md

 of unstable language features and libraries APIs while providing strong stability guarantees in stable releases.

-It also redesigns and simplifies stability attributes to beter integrate with release channels and the other stability-moderating system in the language, 'feature gates'.
+It also redesigns and simplifies stability attributes to better integrate with release channels and the other stability-moderating system in the language, 'feature gates'.